Introducing SESHAT: A Tool for Object Classification from JWST Catalogs: Methods

 \subsubsection{Analyzing YSO Contamination in Spitzer Bo{\"o}tes Data}

 Along with the aforementioned catalogs of star-forming clouds, the Spitzer Extended Solar Neighborhood Archive (SESNA; R.A.
-Gutermuth et al., in prep) data include a 16 square degree field of the Bo{\"o}tes cosmological field.
-The SESNA archive cataloged these data the same as for the star-forming regions, with classes of Field Star, Galaxy, or YSO, in order to determine the contamination rate of their YSO selection.
-This came out to be $9\pm1$ per square degree \citep{Gutermuth2008,Gutermuth2009,Pokhrel2020}.
+Gutermuth et al., in prep) data include an 8.84 square degree field of the Bo{\"o}tes cosmological field.
+The SESNA archive cataloged these data the same as for the star-forming regions, with classes of Field Star, Galaxy, or YSO, to determine the contamination rate of their YSO selection.
+This rate was determined as $9\pm1$ per square degree \citep{Gutermuth2008,Gutermuth2009,Pokhrel2020}.
 We re-analyze the same data with SESHAT to determine our own contamination rate of the results described in the previous section.
-We note, again, that the performance will vary dependent on both the filters present and the classes chosen, and thus this is an example of its performance, with the filters those of J, H, and Ks from 2MASS and IRAC 1-4 and MIPS 1 from Spitzer.
-We again show the results when data in all filters are present in Figure~\ref{fig:bootes}.
+We note, again, that the performance will vary dependent on both the filters present and the classes chosen, and thus this example is a demonstration of its performance, with the filters those of J, H, and Ks from 2MASS and IRAC 1-4 and MIPS 1 from Spitzer. \editone{We thus choose to classify only those objects with data in all filters, as before, and the results are shown in Figure~\ref{fig:bootes}.}

-With these data, we are able to recover the field stars and galaxy classes to the same degree as SESNA.
-We find that there is a trade-off in the objects classified as YSOs between the two methods.
-In either case, there should be no YSOs, and yet some misclassification persists, at similar levels to what can be achieved through colour cuts.
+With these data, we are able to recover the field stars and galaxy classes to nearly the same degree as SESNA.
+We find that there is a trade-off in the objects classified as YSOs between the two methods, with SESHAT finding more false YSOs than SESNA.
+In either case, there should be no YSOs, and yet some misclassification persists, at similar levels to what can be achieved through color cuts.